YurMel/web.HES/README.md

   $ sudo mysql_secure_installation
 ```

-  It will prompt for few question’s, we recommended to say yes
+  It will prompt for few question’s, which recommended to say yes

 ```shell
   Enter password for user root: